 Pro Bono Partnerships

-Fish & Richardson has worked on over 500 pro bono matters in 2014 thus far, contributing over 13,000 hours representing pro bono clients in communities around the country.
-We also serve our communities in other ways; our legal staff serves on various nonprofit and charity boards nationwide, and our local offices volunteer in myriad ways, such as organizing toy drives for needy families, participating in book drives for soldiers in Afghanistan, and raising money for natural disaster relief.
+We also serve our communities in other ways; our legal staff serves on various non-profit and charity boards nationwide, and our local offices volunteer in myriad ways, such as organizing toy drives for needy families, participating in book drives for soldiers in Afghanistan, and raising money for natural disaster relief.

 Pro Bono Contacts